 E-commerce- and transportation-focused special purpose acquisition company (SPAC) Ocelot Acquisition Corp.
 I filed its registration statement Friday with the Securities and Exchange Commission.
 The blank check company is seeking to raise $250 million through an initial public offering.

-The company’s sponsor is listed as an affiliate of Ocelot Capital Management LLC, an Austin, Texas-based family office investment firm.
+The company’s sponsor is an affiliate of Ocelot Capital Management LLC, an Austin, Texas-based family office investment firm.
 Ocelot has prior experience in the transportation industry.

 The filing says the new entity eyes acquisitions in the “e-commerce, transportation and logistics and logistics technology industries” and notes its management team’s experience in the space as a plus.